 Different methods of production, and ‘cutting’, have led to a range of heroin types.

-‘Cutting’ occurs when the drug is mixed with other substances to maximise the dealer’s profits while leaving enough of the drug to ensure that the user comes back for more.
+‘Cutting’ occurs when the drug is mixed with other substances to maximize the dealer’s profits while leaving enough of the drug to ensure that the user comes back for more.

 These impurities not only change the appearance of the drug but add to the potential health risks.
 Common additives for cutting include sugar, talc, lactose, caffeine, and quinine.